 \section{Abstract}

 We show that almost all primes $p\not\equiv \pm 4 \bmod{9}$ are sums of three cubes, assuming a conjecture due to Hooley, Manin, et al.~on cubic fourfolds.
-This conjecture could be proven under standard number-theoretic hypotheses, following the author's thesis work.
+This conjecture is approachable under standard statistical hypotheses on geometric families of $L$-functions.